damienburke/GeminiPoc/README.md

   predictions.
 The max_output_tokens configuration parameter specifies the maximum number of output tokens to generate per message.
 * To generate the model response, a button is created in the tab UI.
-When the button is clicked, the get_gemini_pro_text_response function is invoked, which we will code in the next step in the lab.
+When the button is clicked, the get_gemini_pro_text_response function is invoked.
 * The get_gemini_pro_text_response function uses the GenerativeModel and some of the other classes from the vertexai.preview.generative_models package in the Vertex AI SDK for Python.
 From the generate_content method of the class, a response is generated using the text prompt that is passed to the method.
 * A safety_settings object is also passed to this method to control the model response by blocking unsafe content.
-The sample code in this lab uses safety setting values that instructs the model to always return content regardless of the probability of the content being unsafe.
-You can assess the content generated, and then adjust these settings if your application requires more restrictive configuration.
-To learn more, view the safety settings documentation.
+This instructs the model to always return content regardless of the probability of the content being unsafe.

 # GCP Setup